martincf/lightbox/index.md

 I, Martin Chapman Fromm, am originally a graphic designer (London College of Printing being my alma mater).
 Having been a creative director for many years, I now run the successful digital agency, [Error](http://www.error.agency).
 I have, admittedly in my spare time, decide to do something with a passion of mine, photography, and specifically film photography, and create Lightbox.

 ## What\'s the plan?
 Currently being built literally from the ground up, Lightbox will run privately for a few months from early 2017 whilst it\'s bedded in and issues ironed out.
-In Spring, the plan ids to open the darkroom for wider use.
+In Spring, the plan is to open the darkroom for wider use.

 Lightbox plans to provide a darkroom service and learning environment to those who want to explore film photography beyond the camera.
 A longer term aim is for Lightbox to meaningfully contribute to the world of photography and art.